Albrecht, Duke of Bavaria: Life

 Since 1949 Albrecht lived at Berg Palace (Bavaria), 20 km southwest of Munich on Lake Starnberg, in relative seclusion until the end of his life.
 His son Franz remembers: “He came back after being away for many years, having previously experienced a decade of severe disappointments - including on a human level.
 He came back to a country where almost all of his real friends had been murdered or fallen.
 And he had mostly bad memories of some of the people who had survived and whom he met back then...
 For him, many places were contaminated by the Nazi era.
 He came back to a Bavaria that was no longer his Bavaria.
 The resulting isolation accompanied him throughout his life.”

 Albrecht became head of the deposed royal family of Bavaria with the death of his father on 2 August 1955.
 As head of the House of Wittelsbach, Albrecht was also Grand Master of the Wittelsbach House Orders, the Order of Saint George, the Order of St. Hubert and the Order of Theresa.
 On Christmas Eve 1952, Albrecht of Bavaria was invested in the Knights' Order of the Holy Sepulchre in Jerusalem; he was president of its Bavarian Order Province.

 The Duke appeared in public on important occasions.
 In order to remain present, he established the annual receptions by the head of the House of Wittelsbach at Nymphenburg Palace, which are still held today, to which around 1,500 guests from state politics, municipalities, churches and sciences, art and medicine as well as friends and relatives are invited.

 In 1959 Albrecht, in an official ceremony, returned the Greek crown jewels (originally made for a Bavarian prince who reigned as Greece's first modern monarch, King Otto) to the Greek nation, accepted by King Paul of Greece.
 Together with his son Franz and a daughter, he had taken part in the ship tours organized by King Paul of Greece and Queen Frederica in 1954 and 1956, which became known as the “Cruises of the Kings” and were attended by over 100 royals from all over Europe.

 In 1980 Albrecht presided over sumptuous ceremonies in Bavaria celebrating the 800th anniversary of the ascension of the House of Wittelsbach to the Bavarian throne.

 Albrecht was a prolific hunter and deer researcher, collecting 3,425 sets of antlers, now partially shown in a permanent exhibition on his research activities in the former royal castle at Berchtesgaden.
-He also wrote two books on "the habits of deer" for which he (and his second wife) received honorary doctorates by the biological faculty of the Ludwig Maximilian University of Munich.
+He also wrote two books on "the habits of deer" for which he (and his second wife) received honorary doctorates by the biological faculty of the Ludwig-Maximilians-Universität München (LMU).
 While visiting Brazil in 1953, where he acquired a fazenda in the rainforest, he encountered Brazilian Mastiffs and took some to Germany, introducing the dog breed to Europe.